-On the website of the Fishmadman shop, users are given the opportunity to subscribe to our enterprise’s newsletter.
-The input mask used for this purpose determines what personal data are transmitted, as well as when the newsletter is ordered from the controller.
+On the website of the Fishmadman shop, users are allowed to subscribe to our enterprise’s newsletter.
+The input mask used for this purpose determines what personal data are transmitted and when the newsletter is ordered from the controller.

 The newsletter of the Fishmadman shop contains so-called tracking pixels.
-A tracking pixel is a miniature graphic embedded in such e-mails, which are sent in HTML format to enable log file recording and analysis.
+A tracking pixel is a miniature graphic embedded in such e-mails, sent in HTML format to enable log file recording and analysis.
 This allows a statistical analysis of the success or failure of online marketing campaigns.
-Based on the embedded tracking pixel, the Fishmadmanshop may see if and when an e-mail was opened by a data subject, and which links in the e-mail were called up by data subjects.
+Based on the embedded tracking pixel, the Fishmadmanshop may see if and when a data subject opened an e-mail and which links in the e-mail were called up by data subjects.

-Such personal data collected in the tracking pixels contained in the newsletters are stored and analyzed by the controller in order to optimize the shipping of the newsletter, as well as to adapt the content of future newsletters even better to the interests of the data subject.
+Such personal data collected in the tracking pixels contained in the newsletters are stored and analyzed by the controller to optimize the shipping of the newsletter, as well as to adapt the content of future newsletters even better to the interests of the data subject.
 These personal data will not be passed on to third parties.
-Data subjects are at any time entitled to revoke the respective separate declaration of consent issued by means of the double-opt-in procedure.
+Data subjects are at any time entitled to revoke the separate declaration of consent issued using the double-opt-in procedure.
 After a revocation, these personal data will be deleted by the controller.
-The Fishmadmanshop automatically regards a withdrawal from the receipt of the newsletter as a revocation.
+The Fishmadmanshop automatically regards a withdrawal from receiving the newsletter as a revocation.

 8. Contact possibility via the website

-The website of the Fishmadman shop contains information that enables a quick electronic contact to our enterprise, as well as direct communication with us, which also includes a general address of the so-called electronic mail (e-mail address).
+The website of the Fishmadman shop contains information that enables quick electronic contact with our enterprise, as well as direct communication with us, which also includes a general address of the so-called electronic mail (e-mail address).
 If a data subject contacts the controller by e-mail or via a contact form, the personal data transmitted by the data subject are automatically stored.
-Such personal data transmitted on a voluntary basis by a data subject to the data controller are stored for the purpose of processing or contacting the data subject.
+Such personal data transmitted voluntarily by a data subject to the controller are stored for processing or contacting the subject.
 There is no transfer of this personal data to third parties.